tsgates/arch-wiki-markdown/wiki/Network_Debugging.md

     $ ip link show dev eth0

-This will provide an output among the lines of:
+This will provide an output along the lines of:

     2: eth0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state DOWN qlen 1000
        link/ether 70:5a:b6:8a:a0:87 brd ff:ff:ff:ff:ff:ff